arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/30-Deplyment.md

 Provisioning Completed
- 1. When finished, you will you will see your new Azure Personal EOD in your list of Live Environments.
+ 1. When finished, you will see your new Azure Personal EOD in your list of Live Environments.

 ![Done](/images/file_1604348160805_gecPOCSuccessful.jpg)